andrewdenty/blog/_posts/2020-01-24-installing-pi-hole-on-windows-10.markdown

 Congratulations!
 At this point, provided everything has worked you should have an ad-free home!

 ### FAQs
-When I shared this post on [Reddit](https://www.reddit.com/r/pihole/comments/eu6qnj/installing_pihole_using_docker_on_windows_10/){:target="_blank"} I got a ton of really useful feedback and questions, so I’ve put together a short FAQ section:
+When I shared this post on [Reddit](https://www.reddit.com/r/pihole/comments/eu6qnj/installing_pihole_using_docker_on_windows_10/){:target="_blank"} I got lots of really useful feedback and questions, so I’ve put together a short FAQ section:

 #### Does the PC have to be connected via an ethernet connection?
 At first I thought this would be a problem, but apparently not.
 My setup works really well over WiFi.
 Because of where my PC is located in my apartment it’s pretty much impossible for it to use a wired connection.
 Like always ethernet is preferable though.